BreakerBots/BreakerBotsWebsite/README.md

 ## Serving Locally
 Serving the website locally will allow you to edit the website very quickly only on your computer.
-All edits inside of `/src` or `server.js` will automatically update so all you need to do is refresh your browser.
-Other edits like to `webpack.config.js`, `app.yaml`, etc. will require a full restart with `Ctrl+C` twice.
+All file edits will automatically update so all you need to do is refresh your browser.

 - Run `npm start`
 - Navigate to `localhost:8080`